 Hylocereus trigonus is a sprawling or vining, terrestrial or epiphytic cactus with fleshy green stems with 3 or 4 prominent, undulate, longitudinal ribs.
 The stems are up to 33 feet (10 m) long and up to 0.8 inches (2 cm) wide.
-The scented, nocturnal flowers are solitary, pendulous and up to 10 inches (25 cm) long.
+The flowers are scented, nocturnal, and up to 10 inches (25 cm) long.
 The outer tepals are fleshy and green, and the inner tepals are white, turning yellowish when mature.
-The fruit is ovoid, pink-purple, up to 5.6 inches (14 cm) long and up to 3 inches (7.5 cm) wide.
+Fruits are oval, pink-purple, up to 5.6 inches (14 cm) long, and up to 3 inches (7.5 cm) wide.

 How to Grow and Care